 How do I interpret the results of an A/B experiment?

-Compare the performance metrics (e.g., conversion rates) of each variation against the control to determine the most effective text.
+Compare the performance metrics (e.g., conversion rates) of each variation against the control to determine the most effective copy.
 Gleef highlights the best-performing variation directly below the β€˜baseline’, which represents the text you selected for the experiment.

 Does Gleef provide detailed statistical information on experiments?